sumitmalik51/BAST306T-Labs/lab05/Lab05.md

 ## Adjust dashboard

-* Hover over the Overview menu item on the left navigation bar, hover over Dashboards from the drop-down menu.
+&nbsp; Hover over the Overview menu item on the left navigation bar, hover over Dashboards from the drop-down menu.
 Click on the Dashboards and Dashboards form will open.

    ![](https://raw.githubusercontent.com/sumitmalik51/BAST306T-Labs/master/lab05/images/snap13.png)